FKnottenbelt/LS_130/139/definitions.md

 ? see anki: concepts: explain local variable scope and blocks ?

 ==
-blocks are one way that Ruby implements closures.
-Closures are a way to pass around an unnamed "chunk of code" to be executed later.

-blocks can take arguments, just like normal methods.
-But unlike normal methods, it won't complain about wrong number of arguments passed to it.

-blocks return a value, just like normal methods.

-blocks are a way to defer some implementation decisions to method invocation time.
-It allows method callers to refine a method at invocation time for a specific use case.
-It allows method implementors to build generic methods that can be used in a variety of ways.

-blocks are a good use case for "sandwich code" scenarios, like closing a File automatically.
 ===

 == Anki voor vb

+==

-How does ruby pass blocks that are passed in?
+> How does ruby pass blocks that are passed in?

 Ruby passes blocks passed in as explicit blocks to a simple Proc object (this is why we need to use #call to invoke the Proc object).

 If the argument passed in is already a Proc object or a lambda, Ruby passes it to the method unchanged.

-If the argument passed in is neither a block nor a Proc, Ruby calls #to_proc on the object and passes the result to the method.
+If the argument passed in is neither a block nor a Proc, Ruby calls

-==
+#to_proc on the object and passes the result to the method.